fireship-io/fireship.io/hugo/content/lessons/framer-motion-modal/index.md

 ### Trigger Button

 Create a button that can when clicked will open a modal.
 Define a stateful value `modalOpen` to keep track of the open/close state.
-In this example, we use the `motion.div` component also animate the button iself.
+In this example, we use the `motion.div` component also animate the button itself.

 {{< file "react" "App.js" >}}
 ```jsx